Unlock the City: Enjoy Dubai Tourism with a Rental Car in 2024

 The best way to admire the stupefying beauty of Dubai is to take a helicopter tour.
 Observation decks and skydiving have their own charm, but if you wish to marvel at the city's astonishing engineering feats in less than an hour, you should make a go for it.
-An aerial view of the Palm Islands and The World islands is incomparable to anything in the world.
+An aerial view of the Palm Islands and the World Islands is incomparable to anything in the world.

 Read Also: What To Buy In Dubai

 Dubai has a pristine stretch of beaches, dotted by a plethora of restaurants, food joints, and bars where you can bask under the sun and listen to the song of the waves.
-Jumeirah Beach and Kite Beach offer so many fun activities like jet skiing, paragliding, water skiing, and surfing which will definitely flood your veins with adrenaline.
+Jumeirah Beach and Kite Beach offer so many fun activities like jet skiing, paragliding, water skiing, and surfing, which will definitely flood your veins with adrenaline.
 The beaches are always bustling with activity: DJs pumping out music on weekends, water sports avenues, and people lining up for an open-air cinema.
-You can also take a lazy walk along the sandy shore of La Mer or relax in some spa resort lining the beach.
+You can also take a lazy walk along the sandy shore of La Mer or relax in some spa resorts lining the beach.